History of submarines: Post-War

-The sinking of in the Indo-Pakistani War of 1971 was the first submarine casualty in the South Asian region.
+During the Indo-Pakistani War of 1971, PNS Hangor became the first conventional submarine to sink a ship since WW2.
+During the same war sank under unknown circumstances.
+This was the first submarine casualty in the South Asian region.

 The United Kingdom employed nuclear-powered submarines against Argentina during the 1982 Falklands War.
 The sinking of the cruiser by was the first sinking by a nuclear-powered submarine in war.
 During this conflict, the conventional Argentinian submarine ARA Santa Fé was disabled by a Sea Skua missile, and the claimed to have made unsuccessful attacks on the British fleet.

+During the 2026 Iran war, USS Charlotte became the first US submarine to sink an enemy vessel with a torpedo since the Pacific theater of World War II, and the second nuclear submarine to do so in history.

 Major incidents

 There have been a number of accidental sinkings, but also some collisions between submarines.

 Up to August 1914, there were 68 submarine accidents.
 There were 23 collisions, 7 battery gas explosions, 12 gasoline explosions, and 13 sinkings due to hull openings not being closed. was lost in the English Channel in 1951 due to the snort mast fracturing. was lost in 1963 due to a pipe weld failure during a test dive.
 Many other scenarios have been proven to be probable causes of sinking, most notably a battery malfunction causing a torpedo to detonate internally, and the loss of the Russian Kursk in August 2000, probably due to a torpedo explosion.
 An example of the latter was the incident between the Russian K-276 and the in February 1992.

 Since 2000, there have been 9 major naval incidents involving submarines.
 There were three Russian submarine incidents, in two of which the submarines in question were lost, along with three United States submarine incidents, one Chinese incident, one Canadian, and one Australian incident.
 In August 2005, AS-28, a Russian Priz-class rescue submarine, was trapped by cables and/or nets off of Petropavlovsk, and saved when a British ROV cut them free in a massive international effort.